lucasgarciadominguez/Online-Cars/README.md

 ## Description

-Online project done in Unity that allows players to play locally connected to the same port.
+Online project done in Unity that allows players to play locally connected to the same port and also allows singleplayer with AIs.

 ## Features